MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/getting-started-with-cloud-app-security.md

     1. On the **Log collectors** tab, configure the log collector.

 **Migration recommendation**
-We recommend running Cloud App Security discovery in parallel with your current Cloud Access Security Broker (CASB) solution.
-Start by configuring automatic firewall log upload to Cloud App Security log collectors.
-If you use Defender for Endpoint, in Microsoft Defender Security Center, make sure you turn on the option to forward signals to Cloud App Security.
+We recommend using Cloud App Security discovery in parallel with your current CASB solution.
+Start by configuring automatic firewall log upload to Cloud App Security [log collectors](discovery-docker.md).
+If you use Defender for Endpoint, in Microsoft Defender Security Center, make sure you [turn on the option](mde-integration.md#how-to-integrate-microsoft-defender-for-endpoint-with-cloud-app-security) to forward signals to Cloud App Security.
 Configuring Cloud Discovery will not conflict with the log collection of your current CASB solution.

 ### To create a snapshot Cloud Discovery report